John Flansburgh: Other side projects

-Flansburgh has pursued a number of solo projects during his time with They Might Be Giants.
-His band Mono Puff recorded two full-length albums and four EPs in the late 1990s and toured occasionally.
-The band also included bassist Hal Cragin and drummer Steve Calhoon, plus various guest collaborators.

-Flansburgh also ran a subscription-based record label called the Hello Recording Club.
-Flansburgh has also directed music videos for such artists as Soul Coughing, Ben Folds Five, Frank Black and the Catholics, Harvey Danger, and Jonathan Coulton.
+Flansburgh ran a subscription-based record label called the Hello CD of the Month Club.
+He has also directed music videos for artists such as Soul Coughing, Ben Folds Five, Frank Black and the Catholics, Harvey Danger, and Jonathan Coulton.
 He also produced Coulton's album, Artificial Heart.
-In 2004, as a one-off, Flansburgh produced and starred in the Off-Broadway musical People Are Wrong!, which was co-written by his wife, Robin Goldwasser.

 In 1998, Flansburgh guest-starred as himself in the season 4 finale of the Cartoon Network animated series Space Ghost Coast to Coast.
 In 2004, Flansburgh created and hosted a series on WNYC entitled Now Hear This.
 The program spotlighted a variety of his musical interests, featuring interviews with artists such as Stephin Merritt, David Byrne, Matt Stone, and The Darkness.
 While no longer in production, it continues to be archived on the station's website.
 In 2007, Flansburgh played a short role as "Computer" in the Adult Swim comedy series Xavier: Renegade Angel.